 4) Within the medical community, there is a lack of understanding as to the various biochemical presentations of hyperparathyroidism.
 Medical professional also may confuse whether hyperparathyroidism is Primary – resulting from one or more noncancerous adenomas, Secondary to another medical condition or Familial (FHH) /hyperplasia.
 Note: The majority of patients whose calcium is high have Primary hyperparathyroidism, which can be surgically cured.

 5) There is no consistent standard for what the normal, age-dependent range of serum calcium should be.
-Experts concur that adults age 30+ generally have calcium values in the mid 9’s and hyperparathyroid disease should be suspected if values are 10.1 or above.
+Experts concur that mature adults generally have calcium values in the mid 9’s and hyperparathyroid disease should be suspected if values are 10.1 or above.

 Read more about our Action Plan.